Baltimore Ravens vs. Chicago Bears NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Bears stats and trends

-- In games that Chicago amasses over 371.6 yards, the team is 2-0 against the spread and 1-1 overall.
+- Chicago is 2-0 against the spread and 1-1 overall when the team picks up more than 371.6 yards.

-- The Bears have turned the ball over six more times (13 total) than the Ravens have forced a turnover (7) this season.

 Home and road insights

-- Chicago has covered the spread twice at home, and is 2-2 overall there, this year.
+- At home this season, Chicago has two wins against the spread and is 2-2 overall.

-- In four home games this year, Chicago has hit the over once.
+- Chicago has hit the over once in four home games this season.

-- Baltimore has one win against the spread, and is 2-2 overall, in away games.

-- The Ravens are winless ATS (0-2) as 6-point favorites or more away from home.
+- The Ravens are winless ATS (0-2) as 4.5-point favorites or more away from home.

-- Baltimore has hit the over once in four away games this year.
+- In four road games this season, Baltimore has gone over the total once.

 Powered by Data Skrive.